 - Research interests and supervision areas

 From a single page of a GCSE textbook about the murder of Oscar Romero, my theological formation has been primarily in dialogue with Latin American theologians.
 On completion of my undergraduate studies, I travelled to Lima, Peru to explore liberation theologies, spending time with priests, religious sisters and community workers.
 I returned to Argentina to complete doctoral studies, learning from Latin American women theologians and their struggle against violence.
 I participated in the Teologanda network of women theologians, predominantly from the Roman Catholic Church, and presented a paper at their first Congreso in 2008.
 I worked with three women from Uruguay and Argentina to develop a journal article from our papers, all of which explored women’s experience of, and resistance to, everyday violence.
 My eventual doctoral focus on theologies of marriage was unexpected and opened up a relatively under-researched area within feminist theologies.
 I am currently developing my thesis into a book, which will bring into critical dialogue Argentine and English contexts of domestic violence and Catholic and Protestant theologies of marriage.

-With David Holgate, a former colleague at STETS in Salisbury, I wrote an introductory guide to contextual biblical interpretation; which is being used as part of the Methodist Church’s new local preachers and worship leaders training course, and will feature in Preach magazine’s book club series.
+With David Holgate, a former colleague at STETS in Salisbury, I wrote an introductory guide to contextual biblical interpretation; which is being used as part of the Methodist Church’s new local preachers and worship leaders training course, and featured in Preach magazine’s book club series.

 I am interested in supervising doctoral dissertations on the following areas: